 "Sexual Assault" means an actual, attempted, or threatened sexual contact with another person without that person's consent.
-Sexual Assault may include physical contact with a person's genital area, other bodily orifices (anal, oral or vaginal) or with a person's buttocks or breasts, either over or under clothing, if the contact is done without consent.
+Sexual Assault includes penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, done without consent.
+It also includes physical contact with a person's private body parts, including genital area, other bodily orifices (anal, oral or vaginal) or with a person's buttocks or breasts, either over or under clothing, if the contact is done without consent.
 Sexual Assault can be committed by persons of the same sex or opposite sex, and could involve a stranger, acquaintance or date.
-Child (under 18) sexual abuse and incest are also included in this Policy.
+Child (under 18) sexual abuse (statutory rape) and incest are also included in this Policy.
 Sexual Assault is a criminal act that can be prosecuted under Minnesota law.